 When this is the right job for AI

-- You have an audience size, a rough conversion rate guess, and a target monthly revenue.
+- You have an audience size, a conversion rate guess, and a target monthly revenue.

 What to feed the AI

-- Product type and what the buyer is actually getting (access, deliverables, software seats, community)
+- Product type and what the buyer actually gets (access, deliverables, software seats, community)

 - Three distinct buyer personas — name, what they do, what makes each one open the wallet

-- Audience size you are pricing against and a conservative conversion rate (1-3% is normal for first launch)
+- Audience size you are pricing against and a realistic conversion rate (see the benchmark table below)

 - Your target monthly recurring revenue and the headcount you need to support delivery